ashutosh-126/GATE-CSE-Notes/CS/OS/OS.md

 - Co-ordination between Other Software and Users
 - Performs basic Computer Tasks

+### Degree of Multiprogramming
+The number of processes that can reside in the ready state at maximum decides the degree of multiprogramming, e.g., if the degree of programming = 100, this means 100 processes can reside in the ready state at maximum.

 ### <ins>Microkernel</ins>

 A microkernel is a type of operating system kernel that is designed to provide only the most basic services required for an operating system to function such as: